Pagan-Idel/tiktok-engage-tracker/README.md

    - Once connected, the app will display the top 5 users who have sent the most likes in real-time.
    - The list will automatically update every 5 seconds.

+3. Shuting Down Server, and Clearing Table

+   - Once connected, you will see button "Disconnect & Clear Table" - This will disconnet from the live and clear/reset the Top 5 Likers table.
+   - Once connected, you will see button "Shutdown Server" - This will shutdown your 'npm run dev' server (terminal process), once press you may close your browser window safely.

+Note: You will have to start your server again "npm run dev" if "Shutdown Server" is pressed.